PLEIN-AIR PAINTING ON AZENART PAINTING HOLIDAYS

 Dry brush (adding detail).

-Brush use and brush strokes.
+Proper brush use and brush strokes.

 At an easy pace, you will learn or improve (also valid for drawing):